crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/README.md

 WEP (Wired Equivalent Privacy) was included as the privacy component of the original IEEE 802.11 standard ratified in 1997.
 WEP uses the stream cipher RC4 for confidentiality, and the CRC-32 checksum for integrity.
 After a major design flaw in the algorithm was disclosed in 2001, WEP was no longer considered secure.

-In August 2001, researchers published a devastating cryptanalysis of WEP.
+In August 2001, Scott Fluhrer, Itsik Mantin, and Adi Shamir published a critical cryptanalysis of WEP.
 They exploited a weakness in how the RC4 cipher used Initialization Vectors (IVs), which are random values intended to make each encryption unique.
-This flaw allowed an attacker to passively eavesdrop on traffic and recover the WEP key in a matter of minutes, a attack that was quickly automated and made publicly available.
+This flaw allowed an attacker to passively eavesdrop on network traffic and recover the WEP key in a matter of minutes, an attack that was quickly automated and made publicly available.

-In August 2001, Scott Fluhrer, Itsik Mantin, and Adi Shamir published a cryptanalysis of WEP that exploited the way RC4 and IVs were used, enabling a passive attack that could recover the RC4 key after eavesdropping on network traffic.
-Depending on traffic volume, a successful key recovery could take as little as one minute.
-If insufficient packets were available, attackers could stimulate traffic by sending packets to the network and analyzing the replies.
-The attack was quickly implemented, and automated tools were released.
-With a personal computer, standard hardware, and freely available software such as aircrack-ng, WEP keys can be cracked in minutes.
-(Wikipedia)

 Under WEP it was possible to alter a packet whose content was known even if it had not been decrypted.
 An attacker who knows the original plaintext of a packet can alter it to say anything they want, and then create a valid checksum for the modified packet, all without knowing the WEP key or decrypting the packet.